Azure/azure-sdk-for-java/README.md

 ## Consuming the official Microsoft Azure Cosmos DB Java SDK

-This project provides a SDK library in Java for interacting with Document API of Azure Cosmos DB Database Service.
+This project provides a SDK library in Java for interacting with [Document/SQL API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-sql-query) of [Azure Cosmos DB
+Database Service](https://azure.microsoft.com/en-us/services/cosmos-db/).
+This project also includes samples, tools, and utilities.

 Jar dependency binary information for maven and gradle can be found here at [maven]( https://mvnrepository.com/artifact/com.microsoft.azure/azure-cosmosdb/1.0.0).